wrenfold/wrenfold/docs/source/performance.rst

 --------------------

-When computing Jacobians on manifolds (for example the rotation group :math:`SO\left(3\right)`), there are two plausible approaches that are well suited to symbolic code-generation:
+When computing Jacobians on manifolds (for example the rotation group :math:`SO\left(3\right)`), there are two plausible approaches that are well suited to symbolic code generation:

   #.
 We can compute the Jacobians with respect to the group variables (for instance, the four
      variables :math:`\left[w, x, y, z\right]` that make up a quaternion) and then chain